tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 Depending on the account type, this process may be different.
 Some cloud providers does not support OAuth authentication.
 For those provider types where FolderSync need to store credentials, they are stored in encrypted form.

-If you want to use SMB, FTP, SFTP or WebDAV, you have to set it up on a NAS, server or your home PC, or have access to an existing account.
+If you want to use SMB, FTP, SFTP or WebDAV (HTTPS only), you have to set it up on a NAS, server or your home PC, or have access to an existing account.
 Explaining how to setup this is not in the scope of this help text.
 Use Google. :-)

 Lets continue configuring our Google Drive account.